aelshehawy/academic-kickstart_ash/content/authors/admin/_index.md

 - Visitors
 ---

 I am a visiting scholar at the Department of Political Science of the University of Houston.
 In October 2019 I will be joining the Department of Politics and International Relations at the University of Oxford as a Doctoral Student.
 My research interests include

-Apart from that I am a former professional swimmer for the Egyptian Swimming National Team.
-I still come up with a lot of ideas when I am doing labs in the pool.
+I have been born and raised in the beatiful city Alexandria, Egypt.
+I am a former professional swimmer for the Egyptian Swimming National Team.
+I still come up with what I believe to be my best ideas when I am doing labs in the pool.